ptaejoon/CS_CourseWork/README.md

-All Codes I wrote during computer science course is in this git!
+Codes I wrote during computer science course is in this git!
+Since I lost some of my codes not everything is not included.
+Plus, courseworks that didn't need to write code are not included.

 Advanced_Software_Experiment :

 	week 1-3 : Image filtering using OpenCV and MFC
 	week 4-6 : Calculation optimization
 	week 7-9 : PCA, Multilayer Percetron, and CNN
 	week 10-12 : Optimize Calculation using loop unrolling, CUDA

 Algorithm :

 	Project 1 : Solve 'Maximum Sum Subrectangle' using O(n^6), O(n^4), and O(n^3) methods.
 	Project 2 : Compare time among sorting algorithms and make optimized sorting that is fastest in every cases
 	Project 3 : Make Compressing and Decompressing algorithm using Huffman code.